 Khloe Kardashian ‘Why Do You Photoshop Your Nose?’
-Asks Fan; Lamar Odom Regrets
+Asks Fan, Lamar Odom Regrets

 “My darling, those eyes????????,” said another.

 Khloe Kardashian has always been called out for her body.
-The Inquisitr had reported that after she posted a picture of herself on Instagram, her fans said she looked too skinny.
+The Inquisitr reported that after she posted a picture of herself on Instagram, her fans said she looked too skinny.

 “Too much photoshop,” said one fan.